dennymarcels/dennymarcels.github.io/index.md

 My intention with this humble page is to showcase the personal projects I managed to bring to life!

+### News classification (NLP Project)
+This implementation is confidential.
+In this project, I relied on [BERT](https://github.com/google-research/bert) [Portuguese](https://github.com/neuralmind-ai/portuguese-bert) to train a model to classify news articles into one of ten possible categories.
+The dataset was built from scratch using webscraping library [Beautiful Soup](https://pypi.org/project/beautifulsoup4/) (I still wonder where that name came from).
+The trained model was containerized using [Docker](https://www.docker.com/) and turned into a web tool using [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine).
+A prototype can be check [here](http://34.70.152.92:5000/).
+A txt file containing one news text in Portuguese must be supplied.
+I suggest getting a news article from [El País Brasil](https://brasil.elpais.com/) since the categories are expected to match.

+*Created on June, 2020.
+Last relevant update on June, 2020.*

 ### [Instacart Market Basket Analysis](https://dennymarcels.github.io/InstacartBasketAnalysis/)
 IPython Notebook containing my implementation of the apriori algorithm to determine association rules based on the dataset included in a [Kaggle competition that goes by the same name](https://www.kaggle.com/c/instacart-market-basket-analysis).
 The data consists of over 3 million orders in a grocery store, indexed by user.
 The orders contain product information and timestamp.